Katrix/katrix.github.io/_posts/2019-12-18-intro-to-hkd-in-scala.md

 Why is this useful?
 Because it allows us to essentially "tag" data with which field it belongs to.
 For example, we could have a `ProjectF[Const[String]]` instance where each field contains the name of the field.
-Could we use a `ProjectF[Const[String]]`instance where the fields contains their names to store the json field names?
+Could we use a `ProjectF[Const[String]]` instance where the fields contains the field name for use with our JSON stuff above?
 No, we're still missing something.
 In such an instance, the value of `project.settings.issues` would be `"issues"`, but that completely ignores the settings field.
 The fix for that is simple, instead of `Const[String]`, let's use `Const[List[String]]`.
 Giving such an instance